-Related Work
+1.1 Related Work

-Object tracking has long been an active area of research for battle-field [9], robotics [16] and other applications.
+Object tracking has long been an active area of research for battlefield [Ketcham et al. 2005], robotics [Rao et al. 1993], and other applications.
 Any sensor that generates a signal dependent on distance from a target can be used for tracking.
-Accordingly different sensing modalities such as radar, acoustic, ultrasonic, magnetic, seismic, video, RF and infrared [15], and occasionally combinations of multiple modalities [3], have been considered for tracking applications in both theory and practice.
+Accordingly different sensing modalities such as radar, acoustic, ultrasonic, magnetic, seismic, video, RF and infrared [Meesookho et al. 2002], and occasionally combinations of multiple modalities [Chellappa et al. 2004], have been considered for tracking applications in both theory and practice.
 The range and capabilities of these sensors vary widely, and many different approaches to modeling and data processing have been investigated.
-For instance, ultrasonic signals carry rich information about the range of the object, whereas infrared sensors are best modeled as detectors or binary sensors [17].
+For instance, ultrasonic signals carry rich information about the range of the object, whereas infrared sensors are best modeled as detectors or binary sensors [Sabatini et al. 1995].
 We do not attempt to do justice to the vast literature on tracking, but briefly review closely related work.